 Fortnight Lily, African Iris

 These irislike plants with fans of stiff, narrow evergreen leaves form dense, long-lasting clumps.
 The flowers, resembling small Japanese irises, consist of three outer and three inner segments.
 They appear on branched stalks throughout spring, summer, and fall, sometimes well into winter in mild climates.
 Bloom bursts seem to occur at 2-week intervals, hence the common name “fortnight lily.”
 The flowers come in solid colors—white, cream, yellow; each of the three outer segments features a small blotch of contrasting orange, yellow, or brown.
-Each flower lasts only a day (with one exception), but the supply of flowers on a stem is seemingly endless.
+Each flower lasts only a day (with the exception of D. grandiflora), but the supply of flowers on a stem is seemingly endless.
 Excellent in permanent landscape plantings with pebbles and rocks, shrubs, and other long-lived perennials.

 Plant from containers (bare rhizomes are not sold) at any time of year, setting plants about 2 ft. apart.
 All types look best with good soil and regular watering; but once established, they will perform satisfactorily even in poor soil or with infrequent or erratic watering.
 Clumps can remain undisturbed for years; when you need to divide, do so in fall or winter.Dietes grandiflora